Wednesday, April 26, 2017

 It’s become dogmatic in certain circles to insist that only STEM subjects matter; disciplines like English, Sociology, and Music have become passé.
 Danish-American strategy consultant Christian Madsbjerg disagrees.
 Traditional humanities disciplines are not backward or vestigial; in his experience, business professionals and forward-planning capitalists need these fields to function.
 We’re not all plugged into an algorithm, Madsbjerg writes.
 Humane arts are necessary in a wealthy society.

 We’ve all grown bored with the repetitive claims.
-America need more welders and fewer philosophers, Marco Rubio said.
+America needs more welders and fewer philosophers, Marco Rubio said.
 Madsbjerg quotes Jeb Bush that psychology majors are headed for jobs at Chik-fil-A. Today’s data-driven world gives us all important answers, and we can accurately predict outcomes if we simply have sufficient information.
 Businesses run on data, and we need more number crunchers, more code writers.
 The numbers speak for themselves.

 Not so, Madsbjerg writes.
 Numbers almost never speak for themselves; they need humans to interpret them.
 In his early chapters, Madsbjerg details several high-profile incidents where numbers, adrift from human context, proved the exact opposite of reality.
 Software failed to predict movements in population, economy, even disease epidemiology.
 Only a well-informed human could restore the context these numbers lacked, giving them power to mean anything in the real world.